polotinkering/optimal-ender3/[2]klipper/README.md

 you need to install :
 - klipper
 - moonraker
-- a web interface : mainsail or fluidd *I have choose fluidd* after you need a "printer.cfg" file i have shared mine in the files section of this folder . this is my interface:
+- a web interface : mainsail or fluidd *I have choose fluidd*

+After you need a "printer.cfg" file i have shared mine in the files section of this folder .

+this is my interface:
 ![fluidd](https://github.com/polotinkering/optimal-ender3/assets/133749952/80b7a566-8e9d-45e8-bd53-932f20e9f6e0)